vmware-tanzu/velero/site/docs/master/output-file-format.md

 The Velero output file format is intended to be relatively stable, but may change over time in order to support new features.

-In order to accomodate this, Velero follows [Semantic Versioning](http://semver.org/) for the file format version.
+In order to accommodate this, Velero follows [Semantic Versioning](http://semver.org/) for the file format version.

 Minor and patch versions will indicate backwards-compatible changes that previous versions of Velero can restore, including new directories or files.